Humidifier for Dry Nose: Your Ultimate Guide to Relief

 • Saline Nasal Sprays/Rinses: Over-the-counter saline solutions can provide immediate moisture and help flush out irritants.

-• Hydration: Don’t forget the basics!
+• Hydration: the basics!
 Drinking plenty of water helps moisturize your body from the inside out.

 • Petroleum Jelly: A tiny dab of petroleum jelly applied inside the nostrils can provide a protective barrier.
 However, use sparingly and avoid prolonged, frequent use, as there’s a rare risk of lung issues.